ahlam-design/ahlam-design/README.md

 - 👋 Hi, I’m @ahlam-design
-- 👀 I’m interested in Python
+- 👀 I’m interested in UX design, web3 and blockchain technology
-- 🌱 I’m currently learning coding with Python
+- 🌱 I’m
 - 💞️ I’m looking to collaborate on hands-on projects to improve my skillset

 <!---